I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 1. See Fall colors

 We’re so lucky here in northeast Ohio; we have fall colors to rival all the “famous” autumn locations in the US – but without the droves of tourists.
-There are no shortage of places to see incredible fall colors in and around Cleveland, whether you want to hike, bike, or drive to see them.
+There is no shortage of places to see incredible fall colors in and around Cleveland, whether you want to hike, bike, or drive to see them.

 Some of my favorite places to go leaf-peeping include: